Katerina, Counsellor MBACP (Highgate, Hampstead Heath, Crouch End, Camden)

 Katerina is a qualified, professional Gestalt counsellor and a registered member of the British Association for Counselling & Psychotherapy (Reg MBACP).

-She works one-to-one, long term or short term, with adults in private practice, in a GP surgery and in student counselling services, all in the areas of Highgate, Hampstead Heath, Camden and Crouch End.
+She works one-to-one, long term or short term, with adults in private practice, in a GP surgery and in student counselling services, in the areas of Highgate, Hampstead Heath, Camden and Crouch End.

 Sessions are typically face-to-face, but can be arranged by Skype with prior agreement.
 Face-to-face counselling and psychotherapy sessions take place in safe, modern therapy rooms in Highgate, Crouch End, Camden and Hampstead Heath.